kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE124: Digital Circuits and Systems.md

 **Multiplexers** are switches that connect selected inputs to their outputs.
 Can be used to implement any function of n variables with a 2^(n-1)-to-one-line multiplexer.

-## Synchronous Sequential Circuits
+## 5 Synchronous Sequential Circuits
-**Sequential Circuits** contain memory elements (**Mealy** machines).
+**Sequential Circuits** contain memory elements.
 Mealy machine output depends on inputs AND the state of memory elements.
+Moore machines' outputs depend only on the current state.
 Uses circuit feedback.
 A circuit that is a loop with two NOT gates (using feedback) holds two steady states Q and Q'.
 - SR latch is implemented with two NOR gates, S=1 sets, R=1 resets (Set Reset Latch).
 - D latch (Data latch) stores the value of D